 Negotiation of the optimal voice codec is sometimes dependent on the SPA device's ability to "match" a codec name with the far-end device/gateway codec name.
-The SPA allows the network administrator to individually name the various codecs that are supported such that the correct codec successfully negotiates with the far end the equipment.
+The SPA allows the network administrator to © 2003 - 2005 Linksys, a Division of Cisco Systems individually name the various codecs that are supported such that the correct codec successfully negotiates with the far end the equipment.